AndrewSRea/My_Learning_Port/JavaScript/Asynchronous_JS/Async_Prog_with_Promises/README.md

 ### Rejecting a custom promise

-We can create a promise that rejects using the [`reject()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/reject) method -- just like `resolve()`, this takes a single value, but in this case, it is the reason to reject with, i.e., the error that will be passed into the `.catch()` block.
+We can create a promise that rejects using the [`reject()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/reject) method -- just like `resolve()`, this takes a single value, but in this case, it is the reason to reject with, i.e. the error that will be passed into the `.catch()` block.

 Let's extend the previous example to have some `reject()` conditions as well as allowing different messages to be passed upon success.